remix-run/react-router/docs/getting-started/overview.md

 );
 ```

 In previous versions of React Router you had to order your routes a certain way to get the right one to render when multiple routes matched an ambiguous URL.
 V6 is a lot smarter and will pick the most specific match so you don't have to worry about that anymore.
-For example, the URL `/teams/new` matches both of these route:
+For example, the URL `/teams/new` matches both of these routes:

 ```jsx
 <Route path="teams/:teamId" element={<Team />} />